 “It all came to a head as managers kept getting kickback,” she said.
 “The product SMEs and marketing team were tired of answering the same questions over and over.
 They knew there had to be an easier way to manage our RFP responses.
 Finally, we started looking for a solution.”

-Proposal coordinators can quickly and easily find the answers they need, and SMEs don’t have to worry about responding to the same questions over and over again.
+A proposal coordinator can quickly and easily find the answers they need.
+Likewise, SMEs don’t have to worry about responding to the same questions over and over again.

 “We have the security of knowing our knowledge is safe and consistent,” Beverly said.
 “We don’t have to worry that we’ll lose any SME expertise if someone quits or takes a vacation.
 We’re not spending hours hunting down previous answers and trying to figure out who is doing what.
 All the questions and answers are right there in RFP360.”